otrack/cloud-computing-infrastructures/distsum/README.md

 To this end, you should search in the .java files the TODO tags that will instruct precisely you what to do.

-This hands-on is built with [https://maven.apache.org/](Apahe Maven).
+This hands-on is built with [Apahe Maven](https://maven.apache.org).